Obi-Wan3/OB13-Cogs/README.md

 ```

 # Contact
-Feel free to DM me on Discord at Obi-Wan3#0003.
-You can also find me in the [Red](https://discord.gg/red) & [Cog Support](https://discord.gg/GET4DVk) servers.
+For support with my cogs, please contact me in #support_othercogs in the [Red Cog Support](https://discord.gg/GET4DVk) server.

 ## Contributing
 If you have any suggestions, or found any bugs, please let me know or open an issue on my repo!

-If you would like to contribute, please talk to me about your ideas first before opening a PR.
+If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR.

 ## Cog Requests & Bounties
 I am always open to any ideas or suggestions for new cogs!

-If you would like to discuss a possible cog commission, please contact me through Discord.
+If you would like to discuss a possible cog commission, please contact me through Discord at Obi-Wan3#0003.